The Speculative Society: Halls in Old College

 The Society continues to meet in the rooms set aside for it when Edinburgh University's Old College was built.
+The Society was not gifted these rooms.
+It owned a meeting house on the ground earmarked for Old College.
+In return for giving up its meeting house so that Old College could be built, the Society was granted permanent accommodation in the newly built College.
 The A-listed rooms were designed by Robert Adam and fitted out by William Henry Playfair.

 Influence

 The Edinburgh Review (second series) was founded in 1802 by a group of essayists who knew each other first in the milieu of the Speculative Society.

 The University of Cambridge had a Speculative Society in the early years of the 19th century; it was one of the clubs that merged to form the Cambridge Union Society.
 Around 1825 Utilitarians and Owenites in London engaged in debates, and a formal Debating Society consciously modelled on the Speculative Society of Edinburgh was set up by John Stuart Mill.
 It was ambitious, but proved short-lived.

 Modern activities

 The functioning of this private society as at 2003 was described by Scottish judges as a group of 30 individuals (at that time all men) joining after private invitation and subject to a blackballing procedure; ordinary membership for three years of academic study required the production of three essay papers and the presentation of them for approximately 15 minutes duration for the purposes of a debate, which is voted on; members are offered the opportunity for dinners with occasional guests; after the period of ordinary membership has been completed, the member becomes an extraordinary member with the right to attend debates if desired.

 The organisation was in practice limited to membership by men through until 2015, when by a majority of three to one women were permitted to become members.

 Judges when trying cases are not required to declare to the litigants whether they are members of this society; the society was held to be “neither secret nor sinister”; membership could not reasonably be thought to influence the outcome of a case.